Frequently Asked Questions

 What is the difference between certification and credentialing?

-Certification is obtained by completing your training program and having your coaching skills assessed to meet or surpass the training level you attended (ACC or PCC).
+Certification is obtained by completing an ICF accredited coach training program and having your coaching skills assessed to meet or surpass the training level you attended (ACC or PCC).

 Additional credentialing is offered through the ICF after you graduate from an accredited program and have completed the required coaching hours.
 Credentials are renewed every three years along with Continuing Education requirements.